benjaminmeyer/ride-coordination-app/README.md

 https://github.com/benjaminmeyer/ride-coordination-app

 #Installing and using application
-The full installation can be viewed at 172.16.100.55 on TCNJ's network.

 The project requires Ruby on Rails, MySQL, and Apache with Passenger to be installed and configured.
 The server is currently running Ubuntu.
 The program expects a database named "mass_carpool_db" with a user named "db_user" and a password of "password".
 To install